awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## After contact work time<a name="acw-historical"></a>

 The total time that an agent spent doing ACW for a contact\.
+In some businesses, also known as Call Wrap Up time\.

 You specify the amount of time an agent has to do ACW in their [ agent configuration settings](configure-agents.md)\.
 When a conversation with a contact ends, the agent is automatically allocated to do ACW for the contact\.
 They stop doing ACW for a contact when they indicate they are ready for another contact in the CCP\.